 How to make zucchini skillet lasagna

-- Sauté the veggies—zucchini, yellow squash, onion, and mushrooms—in a deep 12-inch skillet.
+- Use a deep 12-inch skillet so you have plenty of room.
 I like to use my cast iron because it looks nice for serving at the table.

-- Add garlic—for ultimate flavor—plus the diced tomatoes and tomato paste, and simmer for 5 minutes.
+- Add the garlic (adds so much flavor!), diced tomatoes and tomato paste, then simmer with the vegetables for 5 minutes.

 - Add ricotta cheese by the spoonfuls directly into the simmering sauce.